-It’s coming up to seven years since I started in TEFL and I’ve had a number of great experiences with the many schools / companies I’ve worked with.
+It’s coming up to ten years since I started in TEFL and I’ve had a number of great experiences with the many schools / companies I’ve worked with.

 Of course there have been some downs too but that’s to be expected in any job.
 During the years I’ve been lucky enough to move up the pay ladder, starting from 38,000 a month to over double that now.
 However, I’m probably at a point where I need to decide if I want to become a TEFL manager in terms of career development and making money.

 I previously wrote about the differences between a teacher working in TEFL and the international school route and see that as a standard TEFL teacher I can probably get up to 100,000 baht a month for a 20-hour teaching week.
 There’s obviously overtime and other jobs which could push up income but then there’s the alternative of managing which means that rates of 120,000 + would be achievable at the right schools.